DivSriv/QTproject/README.md

  - used QML
  - used MongoDB
  - used Javascript functions in QML
- - It is a weighbrigde application
+ - It is a weighbridge application
  - We have also cleaned and filtered the data